Inside Hotel Chelsea’s secret basement sushi restaurant

 The food: subterranean sushi and so much more

 Once you’ve sunk into a velvet-clad banquette and your eyes have adjusted to the seductively low light, it’s a good idea to start with a cocktail.
 If you’re a martini person, go for the gari martini, where gin or vodka is mellowed with a kick of pickled ginger and an umami hit of white soy.
 Japanese whisky lovers, meanwhile, will be drawn to the Teruko highball, which marries a quartet of the spirit; or the Kinoko Old Fashioned, which gives a classic a twist via shiitake mushrooms, vetiver, and awamori, a rice spirit.
-In-house specialists are close at hand to guide you through the restaurant’s extensive menu of wine, sake and whisky (the rarest of which will set you back thousands of dollars per pour).
+In-house specialists, including director of bars Brian Evans and George Padilla of Sunday Hospitality, are close at hand to guide you through the restaurant’s extensive menu of wine, sake and Japanese whisky, of which Teruko has the largest collection in North America.

 Drink in hand, it’s time to indulge in the cuisine developed by executive chef Tadashi Ono.
 But what to choose?
 A must is the tuna sashimi, delicately sliced and served alongside avocado with an umami miso-mustard sauce.
 Or the wagyu tartare, topped with a quail egg and sprinkled with sesame seeds.
 How about the fried burdock root, which proves earthy, crisp and addictive?